macwille/assignment/README.md

 * Node with express for requests to legacy API resources

-* Bad availability data for availability api
+* Bad availability data for availability API